pyplot-examples/pyplot-anim2-draw/README.md

-# PyPlot Animations
+# PyPlot: Drawing a Sine Wave Animation
-This repository contains a few simple animations in PyPlot.
+This repository contains a script that draws part of the sine wave sin(x).

 ## Exercises

-1. In 2d-wave-animate.py, the sine wave slowly grows in amplitude and then jumps back to zero.
-Change it so that the sine wave slowly returns to its initial state, completing one full cycle of growing and shrinking in amplitude.
+1. Change the script so that sin(x) is drawn for the x values in the range [-4pi,4pi].

-2. In 2d-wave-draw-animate.py, a portion of the sine wave is slowly drawn.
-Have the whole sine wave draw in exactly two seconds.
+2. Change the script so that the wave is drawn in exactly two seconds.

-3. Add a green, dotted cos wave to the result of exercise 2.
+3. Add a green, dotted cos wave that draws at the same rate as the sine wave, on the same set of axes.